fahidRM/shift-cipher/README.md

 After installation,
 run: node cli.js --help

 For more information on how to use the module.

-NB: this module was created for fun and educational purpose ....
+NB: this module was created for the purpose of fun and education